arief25ramadhan/advanced-lane-finding-1/README.md

 * scanning the image with "sliding windows"
 * using previous fits to search near the already detected lane

 The "sliding window" method uses a histogram of the lower half of the image to start the scan, and proceeds upward through the image based on where it finds a given amount of pixels.
-The method is implemented in the `sliding_windows()` function in lines #132-220 of *AdvancedLaneFinding.py*
+The method is implemented in the `sliding_windows()` function in *AdvancedLaneFinding.py*

-After lane pixels are detected, a second degree polynomial is fit to the points using the function `fitpoly()` (lines #116-129 of *AdvancedLaneFinding.py*), which uses the `polyfit()` function from the *NumPy* library.
+After lane pixels are detected, a second degree polynomial is fit to the points using the function `fitpoly()` (in *AdvancedLaneFinding.py*), which uses the `polyfit()` function from the *NumPy* library.

-If the lanes were already detected the pipeline uses the previous fits to search for lane pixels using the `search_around_poly()` function (lines #223-277 of *AdvancedLaneFinding.py*).
+If the lanes were already detected the pipeline uses the previous fits to search for lane pixels using the `search_around_poly()` function (in *AdvancedLaneFinding.py*).

 The detected curve fits where stored using the Line() class, which is described in the video pipeline section.